bvarnai/respository-installer/README.md

 ### Link mode

 In some cases, you don't want to have a fresh clone of a project to save some time.
-For example *Jenkins* multibanch pipeline would create a new workspace and make a fresh clone in using **installer**.
+For example *Jenkins* multibranch  pipeline would create a new workspace and make a fresh clone using **installer**.
 This is where `link` mode can help.

 Let see an example *Jenkinsfile*